Miguelc8021/copy-cat-website/README.md

  </h1>

 <p>
  This project gave me the perfert opportunity to show what I have learned about HTML & CSS.
 I always understood about how certain tags worked.
-For example, I learned about `background-color` and `padding`
+For example, I learned about background-color and padding, but putting different tags with each other was certainly going to be a challenge for me.
+Therefore, I had to take a handful of time to overcome this challenge.
+I spent time using <a href="https://www.w3schools.com/"> W3Schools </a> to help me better understand how all tags worked.
+I even took the time to learn about new tags and even alternative tags.
 </p>